-- Analyze policy alternatives using quantitative tools to evaluate decisions and explain potential ramifications for diverse constituencies - 2.
-Use various methods and analytical tools to analyze and interpret data to provide effective reasoning for decision making and policy creation - 3.
-Concisely inform the public and other stakeholders of decision and initiatives through the presentation of data and research findings - 4.
-Produce policy papers involving the synthesis of information, evaluation, and analysis of critical questions or problems currently facing the field of public administration and policy - 5.
-Execute specific strategies to enhance equity within and representativeness of the public workforce to ensure all people with a government's jurisdiction are well served
+- 1. Practice various methods and analytical tools to analyze policy design and interpret data to provide effective reasoning for decision making, budget development, and policy creation; - 2.
+Learn approaches to inform the public and other stakeholders about prospective policy alternatives or retrospective program evaluation through the presentation of data and research findings; - 3.
+Produce research papers involving the synthesis of information, evaluation, and analysis of critical questions or problems currently facing the field of public administration and policy.